graemeg/tiopf/Demos/Console/Demo_23_timap_and_persistence/README.txt

 four hard-coded visitors for Create, Read, Update and Delete functionality.

 The reason the XML defines "Base" objects, is because the application only uses descendants (see book.pas unit) of those classes.
-This allows use to tweak the XML schema file and regenerate the book_autogen.pas unit, without us looking any local modifications in TBook and TBookList.
+This allows us to tweak the XML schema file and regenerate the book_autogen.pas unit - without us loosing any local modifications in TBook and TBookList.

 This demo also shows how multiple persistence layers can be used in a single project, and only a change in Compiler Defines switches between those